 Need a place to stay in Sapa?
 Here are the best accommodation options in Lao Cai.

-Getting from Ninh Binh bus & train station to Tam Coc
+How to get to your hotel from Ninh Binh bus or train station

 Most tourists arrive in Ninh Binh city at either the bus stop or train station.
 For detailed instructions on how to get to Ninh Binh from Hanoi and other cities in Vietnam, refer to the beginning of this post.